Panjete/rerankDocs/README.md

 # rerankDocs
 Psuedo Relevance Feedback using Query Expansion and Reranking

+## To Handle :-

-Considering COVID-19 to be one word currently
+1. Considering COVID-19 to be one word currently
-Is it guarenteed we'll have only 40 topics?
+2. Is it guarenteed we'll have only 40 topics?
-I am NOT lowercasing queries -- actually, should I?
+3. I am lowercasing queries, text and  -- actually, should I?

-Assuming that all queries have a number, and non-empty fields in query, question, and narrrative
+4. Assuming that all queries have a number, and non-empty fields in query, question, and narrrative

-metedata.csv sould have 192510 but has 191175 entries?
+5. metedata.csv sould have 192510 but has 191175 entries - Duplicates, resolved

-Use os library to join directories instead
+6. Use os library to join directories instead

-Guarentees on json documents?
+7. Guarentees on json documents?
-Add matadata to json reads.
+8. Add matadata to json reads.
 Include Bibrefs?

-What happens when there is neither pdf and pmc - happens for 8l411r1w
+9. What happens when there is neither pdf and pmc - happens for 8l411r1w -- Handled, read from .csv

-Updated word2vec implementations by changing malloc.h ->stdlib.h
+10. Updated word2vec implementations by changing malloc.h ->stdlib.h -- make patch file

-When multiple documents available, I just choose the first
+11. When multiple documents available, I just choose the first

-remove \use{amspackage} latex tags
+12. remove \use{amspackage} latex tags

-Issue with CSV reader
+13. Issue with CSV reader --updated

+14. PMC documents don't have abstract in them

 ### FILE STRUCTURE